xiam2359/github-tutorial/README.md

 If you do, Fantastic!
 You've learn how to undo add!

 #### Undo commit
+To **undo commit** you use `git reset --soft HEAD~1`!
+For example, let say you commited an message, but it's wrong and you want to go back and commit another message this is what you do:
+- Type `git reset --soft HEAD~1`, this will allow you to commit your new message again.
+       -However, if you decided to add or change anything in the file, you will have to type `git add .` again to make sure your new changes are add to the stage before you can commit you new messages.
+Because if you check `git status`, it will show your file red which means you haven't modified it yet.

+Well~ if you want to undo commit and want to be able to edit you changes, you'll have to **undo commit and add**.
+- Type `git reset HEAD~1`, this command basically unstaged your changes.
+In other word, you will be able to edit your files, then type `git add .` and `git commit -m "messages"` to commit your new edits.
+However, this command wouldn't delete any of your previous info.

+Last but not least if you want to **undo commit, add , and edits**, Do the following:
+-type `git reset --hard HEAD~1`, this will basically delete whatever you have added to you file from your last commit.

 <!--Great Job :) You were very thorough and direct with your explainations which is good for understanding.
 Make sure to explain more of the why with the how and the what-->